statechannels/statechannels/packages/server-wallet/e2e-testing/readme.md

 The `serverId` indicates which LoadNode is responsible for that step.
 Each LoadNode will have a unique `serverId` based on the entries in the `role.config`

-## Load Node

-There is a new class `WalletLoadNode` which is an http server that has its own wallet.
-The load node is responsible for loading a load file and then performing the instructions specified in the file.

-A `LoadNode` co-operates with it's peers by

-- letting peers know when a channel id has been created for a job file
-- sending the load file to peers
-- letting peers know when to start processing

-This means you only have to interact with one LoadNode to load and run the load file.

-### How Load is processed

-Each step in the [load file](#load-file) contains a timestamp value.
-We set a timeout with the timestamp value for each step.
-When the timer executes we attempt to create or close the channel as instructed.

-Steps don't wait for the completion of previous steps before starting.

 ## Role Config

 [A simple JSON config](./test-data/roles.json) file specifies various ports and private keys to be used for a LoadNode.
 This is used to easily start up LoadNodes without having to specify a bunch of different options.